ml-tooling/lazydocs/README.md

 > _**Requirements**: [Docker](https://docs.docker.com/get-docker/) and [Act](https://github.com/nektos/act#installation) are required to be installed on your machine to execute the build process._

-To simplify the process of building this project from scratch, we provide build-scripts that run all necessary steps (build, check, test, and release) within a containerized environment.
+To simplify the process of building this project from scratch, we provide build-scripts - based on [universal-build](https://github.com/ml-tooling/universal-build) - that run all necessary steps (build, check, test, and release) within a containerized environment.
 To build and test your changes, execute the following command in the project root folder:

 ```bash
 act -b -j build